-The course is Oct.
-22, 23 and 24 from 7 to 10 p.m. and Oct.
-28 from 2 p.m. until completed.
+The course is Sept.
+23, 24 and 25 from 7 to 10 p.m., and the range portion will be Sept.
+29 from 2 p.m. until completed.
 Students must attend all sessions to receive their certificate.

 The location for this class will be given to those who register in advance by calling the regional office at 386-758-0525 or going to MyFWC.com/HunterSafety.

 All firearms, ammunition and materials are provided free of charge.
 Students should bring a pen or pencil and paper.
 An adult must accompany children younger than 16 at all times.

 Anyone born on or after June 1, 1975, must pass an approved hunter safety course and have a hunting license to hunt alone (unsupervised).
 The FWC course satisfies hunter-safety training requirements for all other states and Canadian provinces.

 Those interested in attending a course can register online and obtain information about future hunter safety classes at MyFWC.com/HunterSafety or by calling the FWC’s regional office in Lake City at 386-758-0525.